sustech-topology/TopCap/additional/README.md

   - Second row: Cyclic embedding with the same embedding dimension 10 and a different set of delays 5, 100, 500, 1000.
   - Third and fourth rows: Standard and cyclic embedding with a fixed delay 1 and varying embedding dimensions 10, 100, 500, 1270.

 As for its usage, ensure the selected time series data (commonly referred to as the `phone` file) is available through the specified path.
-Run the script to generate a comprehensive set of 3D visualisations that help with selecting optimal embedding parameters.
+Run the script to generate a comprehensive set of 3D visualisations which help with selecting optimal embedding parameters.

 ## Further discussion on parameter selection